What is the schools sex scandal?

 Pornography has been flagged as being responsible for having an impact on the behaviours of young people.
 The 2016 inquiry by the Women & Equalities Committee wrote: “Children of primary school age are learning about sex and relationships through exposure to hard-core pornography” and “parents are struggling to know how to support their children” while access to pornography is unregulated.

 Social media sites are also flagged as a cause for concern.
-Sites like TikTok can segue way casually from dance moves to sexualised content.
+Sites like TikTok can quickly move from showing dance moves to sexualised content.

 A number of high-profile commentators are now calling for the government to make it illegal for pornography to be openly accessible online and make age verification via a credit card mandatory.